microsoft/mu_plus/MsSampleFmpDevicePkg/readme.md

 SampleDeviceLibWrapperFMP.inf   (FMP driver which is just a wrapper)
            |
            v
-FmpWrapperDeviceLib.inf         (MsCapsuleUpdatePkg's common-code library included by the FMP driver)
+FmpWrapperDeviceLib.inf         (MsCapsuleUpdatePkg common-code library included by the FMP driver)
            |
            v
 SampleFmpDeviceLib.inf          (FMP instance unique to this FMP driver and implements all the required hooks)